clij/clij-benchmarking/benchmarking_operations_jmh.md

 <img src="./images/plot_legend.png" width="600">

-Time benchmark measurement raw data are available online:
+Time benchmark measurement raw data are [available online](https://github.com/clij/clij-benchmarking/tree/master/data/benchmarking-jmh/kernelsize):
-These plots were done with the plotting_ij_clij_radii_comparision_windows.ipynb notebook.
+These plots were done with the [plotting_ij_clij_radii_comparison.ipynb](https://github.com/clij/clij-benchmarking/blob/master/plotting_jmh/python/plotting_ij_clij_radii_comparison.ipynb) notebook.

 The Gaussian Blur filter in ImageJ is optimized for speed.
 Apparently, it is an implementation which is independent from kernel size.
-Thus, with very large kernels, it can perform faster than it GPU-based counter part.
+Thus, with very large kernels, it can perform faster than its GPU-based counter part.
-The Mean and the Minimum filter show an apparently polynomial increasing time with increasing filter radius.
+The Minimum filter shows an apparently polynomial increasing time with increasing filter radius.

 ### Speedup of operations
-We also generated an overview of speedup factors for all tested operations.
+We also generated an overview table of speedup factors for all tested operations.
 The speedup was calculated relative to the ImageJ operation executed on the laptop CPU.

 <img src="./plotting_jmh/images/speedup/compare_machines_all_operations.png" width="600">

-Time benchmark measurement raw data are available online.
+Time benchmark measurement raw data are [available online](https://github.com/clij/clij-benchmarking/tree/master/data/benchmarking-jmh/imagesize).
-This table was generated with the Table_windows.ipynb notebook.
+This table was generated with the [speedup_table.ipynb](https://github.com/clij/clij-benchmarking/blob/master/plotting_jmh/python/speedup_table.ipynb) notebook.
+The table shows calculated factors for image sizes of 32 MB (2D) / 64 MB (3D) and radii/sigma of 2.
+Speedup tables for different image sizes are available as well for [2D images](https://clij.github.io/clij-benchmarking/benchmarking_operations_jmh_speedup_2d) and [3D images](https://clij.github.io/clij-benchmarking/benchmarking_operations_jmh_speedup_3d) independently.

 This table shows some operations to perform slower (speedup < 1) on the workstation CPU in comparison to the notebook CPU.
 We see the reason in the single thread performance resulting from the clock rate of the CPU.